MikkelRasmussen/P1/readme.md

     6. Exit
     Enter choice:
    ```
-1. Gives you the option to assign an imported car to the parking structere.
+1. Gives you the option to assign an imported car to the parking structure.
    ```C
    1. Assign a car to a lot
    ```
-2. Gives you the option to remove an car from the parking structere, and freeing the lot for a new car.
+2. Gives you the option to remove an car from the parking structure, and freeing the lot for a new car.
    ```C
    2. Deassign a car from a lot
    ```